StevenBlack/ghosts/README.md

-# Hostscompare
+# hostsTools

-A homegrown utility in Go to compare hosts files, and report on their commonalities.
+Utility in Go to work with hosts files.

 **Take note!**  This is nascent.
 Just spinning this up.
 Not yet fit for consumption.